 In particular, fees and cost may be paid to agents of the Company and other intermediaries providing services in connection with efficient portfolio management techniques as normal compensation of their services.
 Such fees may be calculated as a percentage of gross revenues earned by the Sub-Fund through the use of such techniques.
-Information on direct and indirect operational costs and fees that may be incurred in this respect as well as the identity of the entities to which such costs and fees are paid - as well as any relationship they may have with the Management Company and the Investment Managers or the Depositary will be available in the annual report of the Company.
+Information on direct and indirect operational costs and fees that may be incurred in this respect as well as the identity of the entities to which such costs and fees are paid - as well as any relationship they may have with the Management Company, the Investment Manager, the Sub-Investment Manager or the Depositary will be available in the annual report of the Company.